lisefrac/redtrilliumgardens.com/content/buy-plants.md

 If you use Facebook, you can indicate your interest in the events using the links above.

 We have decided to no longer do the Fitchburg Farmers' Market due audience/market misalignment.

-Moving into the fall, we are scheduled to do the following popup markets with [Grow Native Massachusetts](https://grownativemass.org/):
-- **Newton Farmers' Market,** Tuesday, September 17, 2024, from 1:30pm to 6:30pm, in Cold Spring Park, Newton MA.
-- **Lexington Farmers' Market:** Tuesday.
-October 1, 2024, from 2pm to 6:30pm, at Worthen Road Practice Field, Lexington, MA.

 ## "How do I order for pickup?"